-Congenital heart defects occur in one out of every 100 newborns.
-The causes of most forms of congenital heart defects are not known.
+Children can have different types of heart diseases, such as cardiomyopathies, which can be childhood onset or congenital.
+Congenital heart defects occur in one out of every 100 newborns, but the causes of most forms of congenital heart defects are not known.
 Today, advances in technology permit us to sequence the entire genome of an individual.
 This has opened up new opportunities to do large-scale studies to find out which genes cause heart disease in children and adults.

 The ultimate goal is to develop better ways to diagnose, prevent, and treat disease in children and adults and to improve their overall health and well-being.
 This exciting initiative, the first of its kind in Ontario, is an example of leveraging our expertise to promote international collaboration and innovation in human disease research.

 Seema Mital, MD